 - Smoothing clothing, table cloth, papers: Desire for conflict resolution.

 Whether you are telling them about you or them or a situation, the information is not well-received.
-This is a sign of distaste, not unlike tasting something rotten.
+This is a sign of distaste, similar to tasting something rotten.
 Just as eye-watering is a symptom of eating truly sour foods, this body language is audience being unhappy with the subject, regardless of ability to rectify the situation.

 Disbelief, not to put too fine a point on it.
 Either complete shock at your statement or tacitly saying,